timbertson/ambl/README.md

 # Ambl hasn't been built yet

- - I'm hacking on some ideas to see if it's plausible
+I'm hacking on some ideas to see if it's plausible
- - It's a laughably bad name, I'm absolutely going to change it

 # What's the idea?